Zero Mostel: 1957–1969: Broadway stardom

 In 1964, he was a narrator for the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
-On September 22, 1964, Mostel opened as Tevye in the original Broadway production of Fiddler on the Roof.
+On September 22, 1964, Mostel created the role of Tevye in the original Broadway production of Fiddler on the Roof.
 Because of Mostel's respect for the works of Sholem Aleichem he insisted that more of the author's mood and style be incorporated into the musical, and he made major contributions to its shape.
 He also created the cantorial sounds made famous in the song "If I Were a Rich Man".
 The New York Times wrote "Zero Mostel's Tevye is so penetrating and heartwarming that you all but forget that it is a performance."
 In later years, the actors who followed Mostel in the role of Tevye invariably followed his staging.
-The show received rave reviews and was a great commercial success, running 3,242 performances, a record at the time.
-Mostel received a Tony Award for it and was invited to a reception in the White House, officially ending his status as a political pariah.
+The show received rave reviews and ran for 3,242 performances, a record.
+Mostel received the Tony Award for Best Actor in a Musical for it.

 Mostel in 1967 appeared as Potemkin in Great Catherine.
 He was due to co-star with Julie Newmar in Monsieur Lecoq filmed in France and the U.K., but the film was never completed.

 The Producers

-In 1967, Mostel took on the role of Max Bialystock in The Producers.
-He refused to accept the role of Max at first, but director Mel Brooks persuaded him to show the script to his wife, who then talked Mostel into doing it.
-When the film opened, his performance received mixed reviews, and overall the film was not a great success when released.
-The comedy, however, has achieved classic status in the decades since then.
-Reflecting on that rising popularity, Roger Ebert, longtime critic for the Chicago Sun-Times, wrote in 2000, "This is one of the funniest movies ever made", adding that Mostel's performance "is a masterpiece of low comedy."
+Mel Brooks cast Mostel as Max Bialystock in The Producers (1967).
+Bialystock and his partner, Leo Bloom (Gene Wilder), are Broadway producers who plan to produce a flop, as "the IRS isn't interested in flops."
+Mostel initially balked at the role, but Brooks persuaded him to show the script to his wife, and she talked him into doing it.
+Upon release, the film received mixed reviews.but has achieved classic status.
+Roger Ebert included it in his canon of Great Movies, calling Mostel's performance "a masterpiece of low comedy."